Update 06/22: The article originally reads “Install Chrome OS unofficially” after the release of Chrome OS Flex we have revamped the article.

 - You need to use your Google account password when you boot again to it.
 Alternatively, you can always add other users.

-This is a brief review of the Chrome OS installed on my HP Envy with 8GB RAM and Intel i7 Processor.
+This is a brief review of a unofficial Chrome OS fork installed on my HP Envy with 8GB RAM and an Intel i7 Processor.

 After the quick essential setup, the Chrome OS will launch, Clicking on the round-start-icon let you type anything to search or open apps.

 Since we updated this article, we’re leaving an old image to compare the Chrome OS in 2021 vs 2017.

 You see the touch-optimized taskbar that opens the installed app list with drag, and a bunch of icons on the right side, clicking on them you can switch/toggle WiFi networks and control volume and brightness.
 You Also find the sleep and turn off button there, and you need to enable the Accessibility options to show here manually.

 Update: New version includes both the volume and brightness slider.